Updated/Revised February 2020

 New for 2019!

-The kernel in these newer versions of FreeBSD passes a Linux ABI llistxattr response that earlier versions of the Retrospect Server cannot handle.
+The kernel in these newer versions of FreeBSD passes a Linux ABI llistxattr response that earlier versions of the Retrospect Server cannot handle (this also causes problems with other backup programs, see here).

 can't read, error -1114 (unexpected end of file)